hackeryarn/blog/content/post/rust-macros-3.md

 draft: false
 ---

-In the [last part](https://hackeryarn.com/post/rust-macros-2/) we all the fundamental techniques in writing macros.
+In the [last part](https://hackeryarn.com/post/rust-macros-2/) we covered all the fundamental techniques in writing macros.
 This enables us to write just about any macro we could think of, but knowing a few tricks can make the process much easier.

 In this part, we will build on our `where` clause from the previous article.
-In the process we will allow the `where` clause to support multiple comparison operator (instead of just `=`) as well as multiple comparison operators (instead of just `and`).
+In the process we will allow the `where` clause to support multiple comparison operator (instead of just `=`) as well as multiple ways to join those operators (instead of just `and`).

 ## Complex where clause